goc9000/baon/README.md

 Setup
 -----

-BAON requires Python, Qt4 with Python bindings, and an ANTLR v3.1.3 library (included here).
+BAON requires Python, Qt4 with Python bindings, and the PLY Python package.
 To compile everything, simply use `make`.
 To install BAON in `/usr/local`, use `make install`.

 Usage Basics
 ------------